Mission Mangal

-Shakti, ab associate director on Kumar's 2018 film Pad Man, pitched the script to him, and principal photography commenced in November 2018.
+Shakti, an associate director on Kumar's 2018 film Pad Man, pitched the script to him, and principal photography commenced in November 2018.

 Mission Mangal was theatrically released on 15 August 2019, India's Independence Day.
-It received positive reviews from critics and earned ₹291.59 crore worldwide, becoming a major commercial success and 48th highest grossing Indian film of all time.
+It received positive reviews from critics and earned ₹291.59 crore worldwide, becoming a major commercial success.
 At the 65th Filmfare Awards, Mission Mangal received 6 nominations, including Best Film, Best Director (Shakti) and Best Actress (Balan).
-The film was digitally released on the OTT platform, Disney+ Hotstar on 10 October 2019.